Best Friend Grazing Muzzle FAQ’s

 Check your fit and adjustments.
 If the muzzle is properly adjusted the muzzle should not come off over the horse’s nose and the horse should not be able to get the headstall off over its ears.
 Having the proper fit and adjustments will help avoid rubbing and prevent the muzzle from coming off.

 Adjust muzzle straps to fit like a well-fitting halter with the throat strap behind the horse’s jaw bone and the rings in the crease of the neck.
-It may be helpful to put the Deluxe Muzzle over a halter to make the initial adjustments.
+It may be helpful to put the Grazing Muzzle over a halter to make the initial adjustments.
 In the summer, using a fly mask helps keep the muzzle on.

 Q: How is my horse going to react to the muzzle?

 Don’t expect your horse to actually like wearing the muzzle, just as we humans don’t like going on a diet.
 However, most horses adjust quite easily.
 In fact, the March 2006 issue of The Horse Journal described it as a “non-event” for most horses.
 We’ve had many customers tell us that their horses associate the muzzle with being able to go out and graze and be with their friends so they put it on quite willingly.
 Your attitude will make a big difference.
-Act matter-of-factly when you put it on your horse.
-Don’t apologize!
+Act matter-of-factly when you put it on your horse!

 Q: How should I introduce my horse to the muzzle?

 It’s very important to introduce the horse to the muzzle slowly.
 Put the muzzle up to his face several times before you put the strap over his head.
 You may want to put a treat such as a carrot inside the muzzle.
 If after a few hours he hasn’t figured out how to graze with it on, you may want to place some grain or small pieces of an apple or carrot in short grass to stimulate grazing behavior.
-Be patient and don’t feel bad about putting the muzzle on your horse.
+Be patient and don’t feel bad about putting the grazing muzzle on your horse.
 It’s for its own good.
 Most often if a horse doesn’t accept the muzzle it is because the owner has a problem with it.
-(Note: If your horse is diabetic you can use treats such as winter squash, lettuce, celery, parsley, one or two alfalfa cubes or a small handful of pellets, or sugar-free mints, rather than the above mentioned treats.)
+(Note: If your horse is diabetic you can use treats such as winter squash, lettuce, celery, parsley, or a small handful of pellets, or sugar-free mints, rather than the above mentioned treats.)

 Grazing muzzles take a lot of abuse so expect to replace it periodically if your horse uses it for extended periods.
 Many horses use the same muzzle for several seasons and some horses may go through more than one a season.
 It depends on factors such as the amount of time it is worn, whether you have a gentle horse or a more aggressive horse and the age of the horse.
-Since the teeth on older horses protrude, we have found that generally the older horses will wear out a muzzle more quickly.
+Since the teeth on older horses protrude, we have found that generally the older horses will wear out the bottom of a grazing muzzle more quickly.

 Compare the life of a muzzle to the life of a pair of running shoes.
 The outside bottom of the muzzle is being rubbed on the ground and the inside bottom is being scraped by your horse’s teeth thousands of times a day.
 We have made every effort to make the rubber as durable as possible, but expect to periodically replace your muzzle.